ibm-cloud-architecture/faststart2020-platform/labs/ExploringOpenShift4.2Lab.md

 Play the game again and check the results.
 Is it now removing the pods? ______ and how about the services? _______

-You can watch the Pods while killing it, just run the command:
+You can watch the pods while killing them.
+Just run the following command:

 ```
 oc get pods -w